Who is eligible for Free School Meals and School Clothing Grants

 You may also be eligible to free school meals if you are an asylum seeker receiving support under Part VI of the Immigration and Asylum Act 1999.
 The person in receipt of the benefit must make the claim.

-If you do not receive any of the qualifying benefits, you may still qualify under exceptional circumstances of financial hardship.
-An Officer from the Education Department will assess your claim.
+If you do not receive any of the qualifying benefits, you may still qualify under exceptional circumstances.
+This could be because

 How old must your child be to qualify?